 We plan, teach and learn each topic as a whole key stage – so for example, every child in Key Stage 2 will learn facts about the Ancient Egyptians at the same time.
 They will all look at mummification at a set time.
 However the activity and skills will vary depending on the age group.
 So a Year 3 child will use a different set of skills and have a different outcome than a Year 6 child.

 This means that staff plan together; we use each other’s strengths in our curriculum design, and we can truly plan progression across the whole key stage and ensure our children never repeat an area.
 Shared activities also means collaboration across age groups for our children – another feature of the real world.

-Below is the topic framework for our curriculum.
+Above is the topic framework for our curriculum.
 You will also find links to our planning where the progression of skills is clearly set out for you.

 Some subjects are taught discreetly, and those areas such as science are also provided in the links: however we make links through those subjects and the topics whenever possible.